Lifting trianguline Galois representations along isogenies: Application to categories of B -pairs

 for some non-negative integers $a$ and $b$.
-Then $q=a+b$ and $r=a-b$ satisfy the requirements of the theorem. \end{proof}
+Then $q=a+b$ and $r=a-b$ meet the requirements of the theorem. \end{proof}

-\begin{rem} With the notations of the above proof, it is immediate that the relations defining $\Sym^nV$ as a sub-$\GL(V)$-representation of $(V\otimes_EV^\vee)^q\otimes_E\det^r{V}$ carry over when one replaces $V$ with $W_e$ and $W_\dR^+$, so that Lemma \ref{qr} holds even when $W$ is not of slope $0$.
+\begin{rem} With the notations of the above proof, it is immediate that the relations defining $\Sym^nV$ as a direct factor of $(V\otimes_EV^\vee)^q\otimes_E\det^r{V}$ carry over when one replaces $V$ with either $W_e$ or $W_\dR^+$, so that Lemma \ref{qr} holds even when $W$ is not of slope $0$.
 More generally, the proof can be rephrased in terms of Schur functors in any $E$-linear tensor category. \end{rem}